Casecommons/pg_search/README.md

 ```

 Advanced users may wish to add indexes for the expressions that pg_search
 generates.
-Unfortunately, the unaccent function supplied by this contrib
+Unfortunately, the unaccent function supplied by this extension
-package is not indexable (as of PostgreSQL 9.1).
+is not indexable (as of PostgreSQL 9.1).
 Thus, you may want to write
 your own wrapper function and use it instead.
 This can be configured by
 calling the following code, perhaps in an initializer.